 Sealed Records Filing Instructions

-(Must Be Submitted In Court Supplied Sealing Envelope Only)
+(Must Be Submitted in Court Supplied Sealing Envelope Only)

-In order for a document to be filed under seal, a protective order must be signed or a request by letter must be granted by a judge.
+For a document to be filed under seal, a protective order must be signed or a request by letter must be granted by a judge.
 A copy of the order or letter must be presented when filing the document.
 The only exceptions are if the entire action has been placed under seal or a judge has signed the sealing envelope and submits it directly to the sealed records clerk.

 All documents filed must contain original signatures.
 All sealed documents must be in a court supplied sealing envelope, available in the Records Management Department, Room 370.
 All envelopes must be submitted in person.
 No envelopes will be accepted by mail.
 Please place all documents in one envelope.

 For ECF cases where electronic filing is not permitted, all documents must be submitted in both hard copy form and on a CD Rom in PDF-A format.
 Each document and exhibit must be saved as an independent file, with no one file to exceed 10.0 MB.
 There will be no exceptions.
 Exhibits should not be filed in hard copy absent a court order, but the exhibits must be included on the CD Rom.
 All documents must be submitted on one CD Rom, unless you exceed the disk capacity.
 The exhibits are to be retained at the attorney’s office for safekeeping.